 The course is an introduction to the fundamentals of operating systems.
-Topics included: concurrent processes and synchronization mechanisms; processor scheduling; memory management, virtual memory; paging, file management; I/O management; deadlock management; interrupt structures, interrupt processing; device management; performance of operating systems; synchronization in a multi-programmed OS and with virtual memory management.
+Topics included: concurrent processes and synchronization mechanisms; processor scheduling; memory management, virtual memory; paging, file management; input/output management; deadlock management; interrupt structures, interrupt processing; device management; performance of operating systems; synchronization in a multi-programmed operating systems and with virtual memory management.
 Formal principles are illustrated with examples and case studies of one or more contemporary operating systems.

-CS 355: Essentials of Networking (3)
+CMP 270 Essentials of Networking (3)

-This course includes the fundamentals of network standards, concepts, topologies and terminologies including LANs, WANs, Internet Protocol (IP) addressing, subnet masking and network design, and various protocols.
-This course teaches concepts from the Open Systems Interconnection (OSI) Networking Reference Model, developed by the International Standards Organization (ISO) to describe the function and structure of network communications protocols.
+This course includes the fundamentals of network standards, concepts, topologies and terminologies including LANs, WANs, Internet Protocol addressing, subnet masking and network design, and various protocols.
+This course teaches concepts from the Open Systems Interconnection Networking Reference Model, developed by the International Standards Organization to describe the function and structure of network communications protocols.